Yokai-Yard/contracts/README.md

 - Hardhat doesn't support [esm](https://nodejs.org/api/esm.html) yet, hence running manually with node.
 - We are currently using a forked version of [solidity-coverage](https://www.npmjs.com/package/solidity-coverage) that includes optimizer settings.
 Ideally we will move to the maintained version after this is fixed on their end.
-- Juicebox V2 codebase being quite large, Solidity Coverage might run out of memory if you modify/add parts to it.
+- SnowCone V2 codebase being quite large, Solidity Coverage might run out of memory if you modify/add parts to it.
 Please check [Solidity-coverage FAQ](https://github.com/sc-forks/solidity-coverage/blob/master/docs/faq.md) in order to address the issue.

 ## Deploy

-Juicebox uses the [Hardhat Deploy](https://github.com/wighawag/hardhat-deploy) plugin to deploy contracts to a given network.
+SnowCone uses the [Hardhat Deploy](https://github.com/wighawag/hardhat-deploy) plugin to deploy contracts to a given network.
 But before using it, you must create a `./mnemonic.txt` file containing the mnemonic phrase of the wallet used to deploy.
 You can generate a new mnemonic using [this tool](https://github.com/itinance/mnemonics).
 Generate a mnemonic at your own risk.

 Then, to execute the `./deploy/deploy.js` script, run the following: